 With the diet and health food industries booming, many Americans are confused about what a “healthy” diet is.
-Following are some time-tested ideas from Chinese medicine about how to improve your health through diet.
+Chinese medicine nutrition offers a different perspective and some time-tested ideas about how to improve your health through diet.

 In Chinese medicine, “Qi” (pronounced “chee”) is the vital energy that pervades all living things.
 When a person’s Qi is depleted or unbalanced, illness or fatigue result.
 One of the best ways to support strong and balanced Qi is maintain a balanced and healthy lifestyle and eating habits.